Ted Lasso’s leadership style of servant leadership is rare to see on TV.

 We all know the hook of Ted Lasso – an American Football coach is asked to coach an English football team.

 Ted doesn’t have the skills to succeed, and he’s aware of it!
 So what does he do?

 Ted surrounds himself with experts in English football to make up for his weaknesses.

 - In the first episode, we see Coach Beard, played by Brendan Hunt, reading Coaching Soccer for Dummies and Inverting the Pyramid.
 Beard builds on this knowledge to own the tactical plays for the team.

-As the season progresses, we see Ted develop the specific skills to effectively coach A.F.C.
+As the season progresses, we see Ted develop the skills to effectively coach A.F.C.
 Richmond.
 He even utilizes his weakness as a strength to create Trick Plays in the season finale.

 Turns out this approach is not too far from how I go about managing existing engineering teams.
 What we learned from Ted is:

 - Surround yourself with experts in the domain you wish to lead.